keyboard_arrow_up

 Lathe

-Machine tool for shaping metal or wood; the workpiece turns about a horizontal axis against a fixed tool.
+A machine tool for shaping metal or wood, turning the workpiece about a horizontal axis against a fixed tool.

 Mandrel